Fill in the blank(s) to correctly complete each sentence. The graph of the line y= -2x+7 has slope ______ and y-intercept ______.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The zero of a function is the value of x where the function's output y equals zero.
+A zero of a function is a value of x for which the function's output y equals zero.
 Graphically, this corresponds to the point(s) where the graph intersects the x-axis.
-Identifying these points helps solve equations like f(x) = 0.
+Identifying zeros helps solve equations of the form f(x) = 0.

 Recommended video: